open-telemetry/opentelemetry-specification/specification/library-guidelines.md

 ## SDK Implementation

-The SDK implementation is a separate (optional) dependency.
+SDK implementation is a separate (optional) dependency.
 When it is plugged in it substitutes the minimal implementation that is included in the API package (exact substitution mechanism is language dependent).

 SDK implements core functionality that is required for translating API calls into telemetry data that is ready for exporting.
-Here is how OpenTelemetry components look like when the SDK is enabled:
+Here is how OpenTelemetry components look like when SDK is enabled:

 ![Full Operation Diagram](img/library-full.png)